 Credit scores indicate to lenders how well you manage money and if you are likely to default on financial obligations.
 Payment history along with the amount of debt you carry will have the most impact on credit scores.

 Tips to get your credit file ready for a mortgage loan

 1. Have 12 Months of On-Time Payments.
 Your credit history should show at least 12 months of on-time payments.
 Any late payments 24 months or older will not heavily count against your credit score but be prepared to explain them to a lender.
 If there are late payments within the last 12 months try approaching your creditor to request a goodwill adjustment.
 Oftentimes creditors will delete late payments if you are typically a good customer or if you can politely explain to them you are trying to get the best rate on a mortgage loan.

 2. Get FICO Scores not Vantage Scores.
 Before you approach any lender order your credit scores.
 Most mortgage lenders use FICO credit scores, which may be different than the credit scores you get through credit monitoring services.
 Websites like Credit Karma or Credit Sesame are good tools to keep you up to date on your credit history and activity but their credit scores may be very different from your actual FICO scores.

 3. Do Not Close Paid Off Accounts.
 Consumers will often pay off accounts to get rid of excess debt before applying for a mortgage.
-This is great but do not close paid off accounts because it may affect your average age of accounts.
+This is great but don’t close paid off accounts because it may affect your average age of accounts.
 Having older credit accounts reporting in your credit files helps credit scores.